Top Medical Schools in Canada

 • Training setting: Kingston-based clinical teaching network

-• Best fit for: Students who prefer a smaller-city medical school setting
+• Best fit for: Students who prefer a smaller-city setting and a tighter learning community

 Université de Montréal Faculté de Médecine